swch/strivve-docs/src/pages/resources/progress-messages/index.md

 ### Status messages

 Job status messages can either be acquired from the /messages/place\_card\_on\_single\_site\_jobs or the /messages/cardholders endpoints.
-These messages contain the job_id, the [current status](../job-progress/#job_statuses), and the percent complete of the job.
+These messages contain the job\_id, the [current status](../job-progress/#job_statuses), and the percent complete of the job.
 Once jobs complete they have a [termination type](../job-progress/#termination_types) which defines the final state of the job.

 They may simply serve as a heartbeat to the client to ascertain that the job is still running.
 There is also a job_timeout value that lets the client know when a job is about to end, usually a result of waiting for credentials from the user.
 When you consume status messages, they can only be consumed once.
-Although you can always directly query the current status of a job vie the jobs endpoint, old messages are not available.
+Although you can always directly query the current status of a job via the jobs endpoint, old messages are not available.

 type | description
 ---- | ------------